pietrop/pietrop.github.io/_posts/blog/2014-04-28-what-you-need-to-know-about-documentary.md

 _This [is an extract](https://pietropassarelli.gitbooks.io/how-to-tell-compelling-stories-out-of-video-inter/content/paper-editing/key-concepts-in-documentary-theory.html) from [gitbook 'how to tell compelling stories out of video interviews'](https://www.gitbook.com/book/pietropassarelli/how-to-tell-compelling-stories-out-of-video-inter/details)._

 ---

-# Representing Reality: Key ideas in documentary theory and practice

 <!-- TODO: add bibliography at the end using UCL sytem. -->